 Auto insurance policies vary, so you’ll need to check your specific policy to know for sure.
 Usually, you can cancel at any time, but by doing so before the expiration date you may incur a cancellation fee.
 You need to check your contract or contact your insurance broker or representative to be sure.

 Good to know

-Remember that you need car insurance to operate a motor vehicle in Canada.
+Remember that you need auto insurance to operate a motor vehicle in Canada.
 If you are cancelling because you want to switch insurers, you should line up your new policy before you get rid of the old one.
-A gap without car insurance may mean a higher price next time.
+A gap without auto insurance may mean a higher price next time.

 Does car insurance cover theft?

-Unfortunately, car insurance does not automatically cover theft in Canada.
+Unfortunately, auto insurance does not automatically cover theft in Canada.
 If you only have the required coverage types and your car goes missing one day your insurer won’t pay to replace it.

 If you want to be covered for theft, vandalism, weather damage and more, you should opt for comprehensive coverage.
 Alternatively, if you’re concerned about theft where you live, but don’t want to pay for insurance against flood damage you could opt for a specified perils policy and purchase theft insurance.